 Please, give me some time to prepare such code examples and think a bit of scheme of collections that we wont need to change completely after a week of using...
 I'll come back with a proposal.

-#7 Updated by Robert Sulej almost 4 years ago
+#7 Updated by Robert Sulej over 4 years ago

 Hi John, All,

 Maybe I have found a way that allows smoothly introduce named collections of vertices.
 Code examples below are from the larreco branch rsulej_MultipleVtxCollections where kinks on tracks are saved in the named collection, kinks are assigned to tracks also using instance name, while interaction vertices, I think most often needed for analysis, are saved in the old way with no instance names.